Custom bike riding gear manufacturing — jerseys, shorts, and cycling kit

 Custom Bike Riding Gear Manufacturing: Jerseys, Shorts, and Full Kit Guide

 Cyclists are opinionated about their kit.
 Ask any serious rider about their jersey and they'll tell you exactly what fabric they prefer, how many back pockets they want, whether the zipper needs a garage to protect against wind, and what they think about the hem grippers.
-This is not a market where you can get away with generic sportswear construction and call it cycling gear.
+This isn't a market where you can get away with generic sportswear construction and call it cycling gear.

 The Core Cycling Kit Products